 The United States Federal Bureau of Investigation (FBI) and the US Attorney's Office (USAO) for the Northern District of Georgia has announced that two former executives of infant and children's clothing company Carter's and a New York-based hedge fund manager have been sentenced to imprisonment for insider trading offences involving Carter's stock.

-The United States (US) Securities and Exchange Commission (SEC) has announced that five individuals including former vitamin company NBTY director Glenn Cohen have agreed to pay a total of more than US$500,000 to settle charges (22 May 2014) of insider trading.
+The United States Securities and Exchange Commission (SEC) has announced that five individuals including former vitamin company NBTY director Glenn Cohen have agreed to pay a total of more than US$500,000 to settle charges (22 May 2014) of insider trading.

 - Code of Conduct (6)

 - Competition (234)

 - Confidentiality and Intellectual Property (35)

 - Conflicts of Interest (21)